 Even when it seems like the walls are caving in, life can be a total blast.
 Below are 100 thoughts on how to turn a bad day into a good one.
+Our camp staff keeps these in their back pockets just in case.
 Lessons on life that apply!

 1. If it seems like the sky is falling, catch it.